Last updated on May 14th, 2018.

 Buy your feta cheese in a block, not crumbled.
 It is much cheaper, and perfect for this recipe, since you’ll be putting it all in a food processor anyway.

 By the way, if anyone knows what this spread is traditionally called (whatever the word is that the concern-goer-picnic-eater-guy said), please leave me a comment!
 For now, I am calling it the Sun Dried Tomato Feta Spread, and I am enjoying every bite of it.

 Sun Dried Tomato Feta Spread

 - 1/3 cup sun dried tomatoes , packed in oil or dry - your choice

 - 1 tablespoon lemon juice

-1. Combine all ingredients, except for the feta, in a food processor.
-If you have a small food processor, it would be perfect for this.
-Process for several seconds until the sun dried tomatoes are about the size of bacon bits.
-You might have to stop and scrape down the sides several times – for some reason my parsley really wanted to stick to the sides.
+- Combine all ingredients, except for the feta, in a small food processor.
+Pulse for a few seconds until the sun dried tomatoes are the size of bacon bits.
+You might have to stop and scrape down the sides several times.

 What are your favorite 5 minute appetizers?

 If you know what this feta spread is called, please enlighten me!